 - The relationship between population (social and demographic) structure and linguistic structure

 - The role of iconicity and systematicity in language learnability, acquisition, and evolution

 - The potential for shared sensory biases to underlie sound symbolism and contribute to lexical structure

 My postdoctoral work has focused primarily on the dynamics of rules in language, working with complex systems scientists at the University of Rome La Sapienza, Institute for Complex Systems (ISC-CNR, Rome), and the ISI (Turin).
-Work is ongoing, but thus far we have completed a comprehensive study of the diachronic dynamics of the past tense of English, and an analytical model which replicates the frequency/regularity dynamics observed in a corpus.
+We completed a comprehensive study of the diachronic dynamics of the past tense of English, analytical and agent-based models which replicate the frequency/regularity dynamics observed in a corpus, and an experiment which examines different regularisation behaviour in native and non-native English speakers.
 Work in this area is ongoing, including a focus on agent-based models and an experimental approach addressing the role of social structure in shaping linguistic rules.

 I completed my PhD at the University of Edinburgh, jointly supervised between the Language Evolution and Computation Unit in Linguistics (Prof. Simon Kirby) and the Synaesthesia and Sensory Integration Lab in Psychology (Prof. Julia Simner).
 My PhD work focused primarily on a sensory theory of protolanguage, proposing that at its emergence, the lexicon was non-arbitrary and cross-modally grounded.
 The bulk of my thesis focused on empirically documenting cross-modal associations between linguistic sound and other sensory modalities (including shape, taste, and motion), as well as a few corpus studies showing sensory-based non-arbitrariness in modern language.
 You can read the full abstract here.